melissachen2000/melissachen2000.github.io/index.md

 Designed and coordinated delivery of curriculum for introductory-level Scratch workshop and data science

-SErved as a project manager for four middle-school aged students working with Spheros for a semester project
+Served as a project manager for four middle-school aged students working with Spheros for a semester project

 ## Content x Diversity Co-Chair